 Tours of Belfast

 For your afternoon in Belfast we recommend taking a tour.
-We took three different tours in Belfast during our time in the city, which included a street art walking tour with Seedhead Arts, a Black Cab Tour with Belfast local blue badge guide Billy Scott, and a gin tasting tour with Taste & Tour.
+We took three different tours in Belfast during our time in the city, a street art walking tour with Seedhead Arts, a Black Cab Tour with Belfast local blue badge guide Billy Scott, and a gin tasting tour with Taste & Tour.

 Belfast Street Art Tour

 Note that this is a bit different to the tours that cover the Belfast murals, such as the Black Cab tour we mention below.
-Those primarily focus on the political art, while this one focuses more on everyday street art and the local & international artists who have visited and worked in the city.
+Those primarily focus on the political art, while this one focuses more on everyday street art and the local and international artists who have visited and worked in the city.

-We really enjoyed this tour, and particularly getting an insight into the various pieces of art and street artists from our tour leader Tim, a Belfast Street Artist who works under the artist name Verz.
+We really enjoyed this tour, and particularly getting an insight into the various pieces of art and street artists from our tour leader Tim, a Belfast street artist who works under the artist name Verz.
 Whilst you can of course walk around Belfast and spot street art on your own, a tour is a great way to really get an understanding of each piece, and the thinking behind it.

 Belfast Black Cab Tour

-Billy knows a great deal about the local history of the city, and seemed to know hundreds of people – often waving out the cab window to wish hello to folks passing by.
+Billy knows a great deal about the local history of the city, and seemed to know hundreds of people, often waving out the cab window to wish hello to folks passing by.
 He’s also a registered Blue Badge guide, which is the highest level of qualification awarded to tour guides in the UK, meaning he has to really know his stuff.
-Which, he did.
+Which he did.

-Tours run on demand, visit the official website for booking and pricing information.
+Tours run on demand, so visit the official website for booking and pricing information.
 You can also book a similar tour here.

 Gin Tasting Tour of Belfast

-If you’re looking for something a bit more, well, alcohol focused, then the Gin tasting tour of Belfast might be for you.
+If you’re looking for something a bit more, well, alcohol focused, then the gin tasting tour of Belfast might be for you.
 Gin has experienced a surge in popularity around the world, and Northern Ireland is no stranger to this trend.

-Visit The Crown Bar
+The Crown Bar

 Belfast has no shortage of watering holes (see the section later on in the post on where to drink in Belfast), but one location that deserves its own entry is the Crown Liquor Saloon, also known as the Crown Bar.